ConorWilliams/ballot/README.md

  `../build/ballot run example.csv`

 This will generate two files `public_ballot.json` and `secret_ballot.csv`.
 The first can be distributed and used by members of the MCR to anonymously verify the ballot was run fairly.
 The second contains the room assignments and some additional info.
-You should email each student their result and their "secret_name" (last field in `secret_ballot.csv`).
+You should email each student their result, "id" and "secret_name" (last three fields in `secret_ballot.csv` respectively).

 If you would like to encourage particular rooms to fill up (e.g. the hostels) then you can pass in a list of prefixes, for example: